2020 program information forthcoming. Please sign up to receive updates and announcements.

-Pricing offered through the Solarize Metro East Group Buy is not guaranteed to be the least expensive rate for all solar arrays.
+Pricing offered through the Grow Solar Metro East Group Buy is not guaranteed to be the least expensive rate for all solar arrays.
 Larger solar arrays may be able to achieve stand-alone economies of scale that allow for a lower overall cost.
 Individuals should consider all their options before signing a contract.

 How is a solar installer able to offer such low prices through the program?
 There are two important factors: strong customer education and an economy of scale.

 Strong Customer Education: Community outreach and education are crucial to program success.
 MREA, a 501(c)3 nonprofit provides renewable energy training and education, works with local organizations to schedule and facilitate a number of one-hour Solar Power Hours around the community.
 These events help interested homeowners determine whether solar is right for them.
-We’ll go over the basics of solar, financials, how to tell if your site is ready for solar, and how to participate in Solarize Metro East.
+We’ll go over the basics of solar, financials, how to tell if your site is ready for solar, and how to participate in Grow Solar Metro East.
 Getting well-informed participants to the table saves the installer hours and hours of marketing and education they would otherwise have to do themselves, and in turn, saves you money.
 This educational effort is also endorsed by villages of East Alton, Glen Carbon, Godfrey, Hamel, and Maryville, and cities of Alton, Belleville, Collinsville, Columbia, and Edwardsville.

 Economy of Scale: Just like in a buyers club or co-op, the more people participate, the lower the cost is for the service provider (in this case, a solar installer), and the lower the prices are for participants.
 As we collectively reach benchmarks of 50, 150, and 250 kilowatts of solar, the price for everyone will come down 1, 2, and 3%, as shown in the table below.
 Your participation matters, and it always helps when folks talk to their friends and neighbors about the group buy.

 ABOUT THE INSTALLER

-The solar installer for this program will be selected through a competitive Request for Proposals in early 2019.
+The solar installer for this program was selected through a competitive Request for Proposals in early 2019.